mwaiyusuf/Triangle-Tracker/README.md

 #### TRIANGLE TRACKER, February 16th 2019
 #### By **Mohammed Mwai**
 ## Description
-THis is a website that determines if the measurements given can construct a triangle.The project has been built using HTML,js and styled using CSS.
+THis is a website that determines if the measurements given can construct a triangle and which type of triangle.The project has been built using HTML,js and styled using CSS.
-## BDD
+## BEHAVIOR DRIVEN DEVELOPMENT
 | Behavior       | Input     | output|
 | :-------------: | :-------------: | :-------------: |
 | The site determines whether the inputted values can construct a triangle and moreover which type of a triangle.   | The user inputs different values in the forms.Clicks the 'calculate' button and it executes.  | It tells if the value construct a triangle and which type of triangle. |